Holonomy and vortex structures in quantum hydrodynamics: Abstract

 \section{Abstract}

-In this paper we consider a new geometric approach to Madelung's quantum hydrodynamics (QHD) based on the theory of gauge connections.
-Unlike previous approaches, our treatment comprises a constant curvature thereby endowing QHD with intrinsic non-zero holonomy.
+We consider a new geometric approach to Madelung's quantum hydrodynamics (QHD) based on the theory of gauge connections.
+In particular, our treatment comprises a constant curvature thereby endowing QHD with intrinsic non-zero holonomy.
 In the hydrodynamic context, this leads to a fluid velocity which no longer is constrained to be irrotational and allows instead for vortex filaments solutions.
 After exploiting the Rasetti-Regge method to couple the Schr\"odinger equation to vortex filament dynamics, the latter is then considered as a source of geometric phase in the context of Born-Oppenheimer molecular dynamics.
 Similarly, we consider the Pauli equation for the motion of spin particles in electromagnetic fields and we exploit its underlying hydrodynamic picture to include vortex dynamics.

 \addtocontents{toc}{ }